 In accordance with the Discharge Notification Act (ECL 17-0815-a), the permittee is required to post a sign at each point of wastewater discharge to surface waters, unless a waiver is obtained.
-This requirement is being continued from the previous permit.
+This requirement is new.

-Additionally, the permit contains a requirement to make the sampling data available to the public upon request.
-This requirement is updated from the previous permit.
+Additionally, the permit contains a requirement to make the DMR sampling data available to the public upon request.
+This requirement is new.